Ptolemy II Philadelphus: Administration

+You did right to send the chickpeas to Memphis.
+Farewell.

+Year 30, Loius 14, Mesore 14.

+The dioiketes for most of Ptolemy II's reign was Apollonius (262–245 BC).
+The enormous archive of his personal secretary, Zenon of Kaunos, has survived.
+As a result, it is the administration of the countryside that is best known to modern scholarship.

-The whole of Egypt was divided into thirty-nine districts, called nomes (portions), whose names and borders had remained roughly the same since early Pharaonic times.
-Within each nome, there were three officials: the nomarch (nome-leader) who was in charge of agricultural production, the oikonomos (household steward) who was in charge of finances, and the basilikos grammateus (royal secretary), who was in charge of land surveying and record-keeping.
-All three of these officials answered to the dioiketes and held equal rank, the idea being that each would act as a check on the others and thus prevent officials from developing regional power bases that might threaten the power of the king.
-Each village had a komarch (village-leader) and a komogrammateus (village-secretary), who reported to the nomarch and the basilikos grammateus respectively.
+The whole of Egypt was divided into thirty-nine districts, called nomes, whose names and borders had remained roughly the same since early Pharaonic times.
+Within each nome, there were three officials: the nomarch (lit. 'nome-leader') who was in charge of agricultural production; the oikonomos, who was in charge of finances; and the basilikos grammateus, who was in charge of land surveying and record-keeping.
+All three of these officials answered to the dioiketes and held equal rank, the idea being that each would act as a check on the others, preventing officials from developing regional power bases that might threaten the king's power.
+Each village had a komarch (lit. 'village-leader') and a komogrammateus, who reported to the nomarch and the basilikos grammateus, respectively.

 Through this system, a chain of command was created which ran from the king all the way down to each of the three thousand villages of Egypt.
-Each nome also had its own strategos (general), who was in charge of the troops settled in the nome and answered directly to the king.
+Each nome also had its own strategos, who was in charge of the troops settled in the nome and answered directly to the king.

-A key goal of this administrative system was to extract as much wealth as possible from the land, so that it could be deployed for royal purposes, particularly war.
+A key goal of this administrative system was to extract as much wealth as possible from the land so it could be deployed for royal purposes, particularly for war.
 It achieved this goal with greatest efficiency under Ptolemy II.